tararoys/dense-mouse-grid/README.md

 ![Video Demonstration of the Dense Mouse Grid](https://youtu.be/d-1BTl72M_s)

-### Opening and Closing the Grid
+### Opening and closing the grid

 - `flex grid` to show the grid.
 It is displayed over the active window by default
 - `flex grid screen` to put the grid over the whole screen
 - `flex grid screen <number>` to put the grid over a different screen
 - `grid close` to close the grid

-### Basic usage in Frame Mode
+### Basic usage in frame mode

 The grid will appear in Frame Mode by default.
 Say:

 `cap bat`

-This will move the cursor to row "c" ("cap") and column "b" ("bat").
+This will move the cursor to row "c" and column "b".
 You can include a number to move the cursor to another block (`3 drum wax`).
 To click, use whatever voice command you have associated with clicking.
 By default in knausj_talon, this is `touch`.

-### Changing Your Mind
+### Changing your mind

 If you have selected the wrong number, you can choose a different number anytime.
 If you have selected the wrong row, you can say 'row' and then a letter, and it will move the highlighed row to that letter.
 So saying

-`one`
+- `one`
-`harp`
+- `harp`
-`row bat`
+- `row bat`
-`cap`
+- `cap`

-will result in selecting coordinate 1 B C.
+will result in moving the cursor to coordinate 1 B C.

-### Grid Size
+### Grid size

+- `grid bigger`
+- `grid smaller`

-The grid size can be made bigger with the commands `grid bigger` and smaller with the command `grid smaller`.
-The default size the grid has when Talon boots up can be set in flex_mouse_settings.talon by changing the number in `user.flex_mouse_grid_field_size = "30"`.
+You can adjust the size by a smaller amount by including `bump`, e.g. `grid bigger bump`.
+The default size of the grid can be set in `flex_mouse_settings.talon` by changing the number in `user.flex_mouse_grid_field_size = "30"`.

-### More Modes
+### More modes

 If frame mode does not suit you, there are two other modes that can be used to show the coordinates.

-`grid checker` turns on checker mode, which overlays the coordiantes in a checker pattern.
+- `grid checker` turns on checker mode, which overlays the coordiantes in a checker pattern.
 This can be visually confusing, but it splits the difference between being able to immediately see the coordinate and being able to see the contents of your screen.
-`grid full` shows every possible coordinate.
+- `grid full` shows every possible coordinate.
-`grid phonetic` switch to phonetic mode, which is just like frame mode except with full phonetic words labeling the rows and columns instead of individual letters.
+- `grid phonetic` switch to phonetic mode, which is just like frame mode except with full phonetic words labeling the rows and columns instead of individual letters.
-`grid frame` switches to frame mode (the default).
+- `grid frame` switches to frame mode (the default).

-### Grid Visibility
+### Grid visibility

 The grid can be made more or less transparent with the following commands.

-`background lighter`
+- `background lighter`
-`background darker`
+- `background darker`
-`letters lighter`
+- `letters lighter`
-`letters darker`
+- `letters darker`

 You can also include the word `bump` to adjust the value by a smaller amount.
 For instance, `background darker bump`.

-### Grid Color
+### Grid color

 Every color in the grid is modifiable in flex_mouse_settings.talon, allowing you to set the defaults to whatever is comfortable.